 Your pets are not going to understand what is going on.
 You should have a pet emergency kit with their favorite blanket or toys available.
 These will go a long way to keeping them calm during a disaster.

-You can get started right now by downloading the ASPCA pet safety pack.
+Meanwhile, you can get started right now by downloading the ASPCA pet safety pack.
 It contains emergency pet rescue stickers for windows & doors.
 These stickers will alert rescue personnel that pets are inside your home.

 And in case you may need to board your pet, here is a form to fill out in advance.

 (What type of content should your business website blog offer?
 Advice rather than product promotion.
 Be a valuable info resource rather than an irritating source of sales pitches.
-For example, if you owned a pet shop or veterinary practice, then you should share this type of content.
+For example, if you own a pet shop or veterinary practice, then you should share this type of content.
 Contact me if interested.)